jcabuguason/angular-tutorial-observables/README.md

 ## Packaging

-- Run `npm run packagr` to create a library for this component.
+- Run `npm run build:lib` to create a library for this component.
-- Then run `npm pack` inside the `dist` directory to create a sharable `tgz` file.
+- This will create a sharable `tgz` file.
-- Components using Angular Commons will run `npm install ../path/to/this/dist/*.tgz` and later import the needed modules from this library.
+- For local development, this tgz can be installed into other projects with `npm install <local-path-to-commons>/msc-dms-commons-angular-<version>.tgz`

 ---